unoplatform/uno/doc/articles/features/VisibleBoundsPadding.md

 ## Specifying a target

-The `Uno.UI.Toolkit.VisibleBoundsPadding` behavior defines a `PaddingMask` property that specifies if you want to set the padding to a specific bounds of the UI.
+The `Uno.UI.Toolkit.VisibleBoundsPadding` behavior defines a `PaddingMask` property that specifies if you want to set the padding to a specific bound of the UI.
 The values are:

 - `None` (*default value*)
 - `All`